-- a) The six-man team and Coordinator will report to the Coordinator Judge.
-The Captain will present his instruments to the team Coordinator for examination.
+- a) The six-person team and Coordinator will report to the Coordinator Judge.
+The Captain will present the instruments to the team Coordinator for examination.
 The team may then examine mine entrances and report conditions to the Coordinator.
-The Coordinator should then issue final instructions and advise the Captain to proceed. - b) The #6 man may be advised to get out of oxygen and remain with the Coordinator.
-The five-man team will sign the board, tag in and synchronize watches.
-The Captain will make his final check of team members before proceeding into the mine. - c) The #6 man is not an active member of the team when the team enters the mine but may be used in the event of injury or medical illness to one of the regular team members.
-He will perform duties as assigned by the Coordinator or as assigned by the event coordinator.
+The Coordinator should then issue final instructions and advise the Captain to proceed. - b) The #6 team member may be advised to get out of oxygen and remain with the Coordinator.
+The five-person team will sign the board, tag in and synchronize watches.
+The Captain will make the final check of team members before proceeding into the mine. - c) The #6 team member is not an active member of the team when the team enters the mine but may be used in the event of injury or medical illness to one of the regular team members.
+They will perform duties as assigned by the Coordinator or as assigned by the event coordinator.
 Duties may include assisting Coordinator with record keeping, attending to patients as they are brought out of the mine or taking the place of regular team members.